 Bedford Modern School CCF was established in 1900 and today comprises around 120 cadets who are members of the Royal Navy, Army or RAF Sections.
-It is attended by boys and girls from Bedford Modern, Bedford Free, Rushmoor, and St Andrews School’s and is a vibrant, inclusive, family organisation.
+It is attended by boys and girls from BMS, Bedford Free School, Rushmoor, and St Andrews School and is a vibrant, inclusive, family organisation.

 The CCF aims to develop self-reliance, resourcefulness, endurance, leadership and resilience in a fun, active and disciplined environment and is supported by 11 staff delivering a varied and exciting training programmed during the year.